evanx/jsbin/hydratePromises/readme.md

-This is repo not a useable project, just some technical articles and accompanying snippets from my JavaScript adventures.
+This is repo not a useable project, just some technical notes and accompanying snippets from my JavaScript adventures.

 It's more of a weblog, with each entry pushed to a github directory.